 Running through everything that we teach the children at Connaught Junior School are the Curriculum Drivers.
 They are the additional layers to the skills and knowledge contained in the curriculum that highlight and celebrate:

 - Difference and tolerance

 And create citizens of Britain and the world that we can all be proud of.
 These drivers steer the curriculum towards giving all children the opportunity to be The Child Who Can!

-Community is all about relationships.
+We want our children at Connaught to be productive and positive citizens who contribute to the community around them.
+We acknowledge that building a strong community is all about relationships.
 We have a very strong sense of community at Connaught – the everyday school community, residents, businesses and providers connected with our school, local charities and businesses, the church, TAMAT, as well as feeder infant schools and the secondary schools the Connaught children move on to.
 We aim to develop the children’s strong sense of community and their responsibility and contribution towards it through the curriculum, recognising that communities come in all shapes and sizes, that we all belong to many different ones and that what we get and give can make a positive impact.

 Learning and Leading

 Engaging in a Growth Mind-set means that our children understand that intelligence is not fixed, mistakes are to be celebrated and that the best learning happens when children are thinking hard.